williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 19 May 2023
+* An internal [memo](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither) from Google circulating reg Open Source and OpenAI. "...in the end, OpenAI doesn’t matter.
+They are making the same mistakes we are in their posture relative to open source, and their ability to maintain an edge is necessarily in question.
+Open source alternatives can and will eventually eclipse them unless they change their stance.
+In this respect, at least, we can make the first move."

 ## 15 May 2023
 * [Short post](https://www.linkedin.com/posts/williammilisic_commute-worklife-balance-activity-7063948475914231808-vTlj) on my commute to work, running through the forest in the Haga park.